Crossbell-Box/CrossSync/README.md

 ## 🪙 Special

-You can find us [on Gitcoin](https://gitcoin.co/grants/6466/crosssync-2) !
+You can find us [on Gitcoin](https://gitcoin.co/grants/6465/crosssync) !

-(Might need a little more time for the staff to approve the grant...)

 ## 🎁 Installation